ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/index.md

 Sorry, dear readers, this is a multi-steps story.

 For those currently boarding the train, here is a quick summary of the situation: The _big consulting firm_ was offering for a few **millions euros** (clearly pocket money...) to create one a solution to analyze JIRA tickets and deliver another machine learning project around stock prediction ([See more details here](../2025_04_19_Cancel_A_5.7M$_Deal/index.md)).

 Your servitor, completely clueless, did a little bit of data analysis that made the JIRA solution irrelevant.
 With the help of a very competent colleague, we demonstrated that the code for the ML project was a regurgitation from a junior high on the vibe-coding Kool-Aid.
-In the next 10 minutes, we also showed that for the _seniors_ reading logs and CPU loads on a Web GUI was beneath them and/or outside their skill set.
+In just 10 minutes, we also showed that for the _seniors_ reading logs and CPU loads on a Web GUI was beneath them and/or outside their skill set.
 Too bad, that would have helped them understand why their solution was not working.

 As a result, the negotiations for the several million contract were short, and the _big consulting firm_ was kindly requested to keep their incompetent hands off the code and stick to their primary area of non-expertise: powerpoint and global strategy.
 Sadly, it's impossible to completely get rid of leeches in large industrial companies, but hey... you have take the small wins.

 ## The Set-Up

 With the audit we made, a few recommendations were given to remove the garbage from the existing code base, and produce something that has a minor chance of working.
 They were overall pretty simple:

-1. Don't do garbage within your pandas code (No for loops, pretty please).
+1. Don't do garbage within your pandas code (No for loops, pretty please), with a high potential for faster execution and a limited amount of work for a senior (probably a couple of weeks)
-    - Estimated rework time: 2 weeks for a senior.
-    - Extremely high potential for faster execution
-2. Reduce general complexity and improve design:
-    - Estimated rework time: 1 month for a senior.
-    - Few gains for execution time, but necessary for maintainability.
+2. Reduce general complexity and improve design, that should yield fewer gains for execution time, but is necessary for maintainability, and requires more time to fix.

 Less than a week later, as the _big consulting firm_ is about to stop working on the code, and hand-over everything to my colleagues in a couple of weeks, we suddenly receive an invitation for a meeting: "last improvements and hand-over".
 As I am not working directly on the project, I reluctantly accept the invitation.